 In the context of our schools and communities knowledge innovation questions include: What is innovation?
 Can we teach innovation?
 Can one learn to innovate?
 How do we do innovation?
 Can we create innovative schools, organizations and businesses?

 The STEM Push

 In 2010, national organizations that traditionally serve America's schools with educational technology, professional development and instructional programs are asserting their leadership on STEM.
 In October 2010: (1) The National School Board Association's Technology and Learning Conference in Arizona will focus on STEM.
 (2) In Florida, the League for Innovation in the Community College will launch STEMtech, and (3) The National Career Pathway Network (NCPN) will hold its 19th annual meeting dedicated to the vocations of STEM and the arts.

-Other recent examples of this focus include the July 2010 STEM Florida hosted its first annual conference.
+Other recent examples of this focus include the July 2010 HITEC conference for K-12 and community college STEM programs in Orlando hosted by the Center for Occupational Research and Development (CORD) and the National Science Foundation (NSF).
+Also in July, STEM Florida hosted its first annual conference.
 Texas, California, New York, Ohio, Massachusetts and Minnesota among virtually all states are underway with similar efforts.
-In all, the arts are budding but not significantly part of the STEM innovation agenda in the US?while some Nordic countries, parts of Asia and some Latin American countries are developing "innovation economy" strategies linking STEM, arts, design and culture.
+In all, the arts are budding but not significantly part of the STEM innovation agenda in the US—while some Nordic countries, parts of Asia and some Latin American countries are developing "innovation economy" strategies linking STEM, arts, design and culture.